wikimedia/wikimediafoundation-org/plugins/press-permit-core/readme.txt

 9. Create your own Privacy Statuses: Create visibility options for your content.
 One example is a "Premium" status that makes content visible only for paying members.

 == Changelog ==

+= 3.10.0 - 19 Jun 2023 =
+* Compat : WooCommerce - Private Products were not listed in Shop, even if Read Permissions are assigned
+* Compat : ACF Extended - Extra Update button on Edit Term screen
+* Fixed : Fatal error for undefined PUBLISHPRESS_PERMISSIONS_PRO_VENDOR_PATH on some installations
+* Fixed : If a "Limit to: (none)" Permission is assigned to default-restrict a post type, creating a new post causes a post-specific allowance to be assigned
+* Fixed : Category filtering error caused Nav Menu corruption if empty category is used as a top level menu
+* Change : Bump WordPress version requirement to 5.5
+* Change : Bump PHP version requirement to 7.2.5
+* Change : Update vendor libraries based on revised PHP version support

 = 3.9.3 - 11 May 2023 =
 * Change : Adjustment to composer.json